 Recently I was sitting inside at a table looking out the front window of a cafe in Darby Street, Newcastle.
-Outside I noticed a small sign attached to a book placed standing up for attention, in the cafe’s street-side area, which was unoccupied: FREE BOOK!
-I queried the waitress, who knew nothing about it, so naturally I recovered it, and was blown away.
+Outside I noticed a small sign attached to a book placed standing up for attention, in the cafe’s unoccupied street-side area: FREE BOOK!
+The waitress knew nothing about it, so naturally I recovered it.

-Somehow the fairies knew that I had recently reviewed Rutger Bregman’s book ‘Humankind: A Hopeful History’ (KC subscribers?), and that I had known Hugh McKay in a past life.
-And they had left his brand new book ‘The Kindness Revolution’ for exactly the moment when I sat down and looked out that window!
+I was blown away.
+Somehow the book fairies knew that I had reviewed Rutger Bregman’s book ‘Humankind: A Hopeful History’.
+And that I had known Hugh McKay in a past life, as they had left his new book ‘The Kindness Revolution’ for exactly the moment when I looked out that window!
 It was beyond serendipitous and sent a shiver down my spine.
 But they are obviously good fairies.

-Check out #ibelieveinbook fairies, but for me it’s not a matter of belief, as the evidence is unequivocal: fairies exist and are a force for culture in the world.
+Check out #ibelieveinbook fairies, but for me it’s not a matter of belief, as the evidence is unequivocal.
+Fairies exist as a force for culture in the world.
 I haven’t yet read the book, but will let you know how I go.

-I’m also waiting impatiently for the US Defence Department’s report out soon, on the existence of ex UFOs, now known as Unidentified Aerial Phenomena.
-Apparently they’re still out there, whatever they are, and still unidentified.
-Exciting stuff, but obviously the US intelligence services evidence is nothing like my first hand experience of fairies.
+I’m also waiting impatiently for the US Defence Department’s report out soon on the existence of UFOs, now known as Unidentified Aerial Phenomena.
+Apparently they’re still out there, and still unidentified.
+Exciting stuff, but obviously US evidence is nothing like my first hand experience of fairies.